 This 5-hour tour provides you with a visit to the Wheeling Island Casino with $25 in Free Play Gaming and a very nice Brunch

-Today is a country music Double Feature.
-Beginning at the Old West Virginia Penitentiary, a Gothic style structure built in 1876 that once held over 2000 inmates.
-Unlike many of them, you may rest assured you’re getting out after dinner.
+This evening’s activities are held at the Old West Virginia Penitentiary, a Gothic style structure built in 1876 that once held over 2000 inmates.
+Unlike many of them, you may rest assured you’re getting out after the show.

-Excitement begins with our matinee as Johnny Cash & June Carter thrill you with their re-creation of Johnny’s “Outlaw Prison Concerts.
-With a live band behind him this show will feature Johnny’s “Folsom Prison Blues,” “I Walk the Line,” “A Boy Named Sue,” “San Quentin,” and “Ring of Fire,” plus duets with his wife June Carter on such songs as “Jackson,” and “It Ain’t Me Babe.”
+Excitement continues as we present a re-creation of Johnny’s “Outlaw Prison Concert” featuring Gray Sartin and the Tennessee Three.
+With a live band behind him this show will feature Johnny’s “Folsom Prison Blues,” “I Walk the Line,” “A Boy Named Sue,” “San Quentin,” and “Ring of Fire,” plus many other favorites!

 Historical Note: The song “Folsom Prison Blues” was recorded in 1955, became an instant hit and was very popular among inmates who actually wrote to Johnny.
 While his famous live albums at Folsom Prison (1968) and San Quentin (1969) are now classics; what is interesting, and much less well-known, is that those were two of many, many prison concerts Cash played over the course of almost 30 years.
 His first Prison Concert was at Huntsville State Prison in 1957.